-The plan compensates trustees or their employers for time trustees spend on board business.
+The plan compensates trustees or their employers for the time trustees spend on board duties.

-Trustees receive remuneration directly if they are not paid by any other organization for their time spent on board duties.
+Trustees receive remuneration directly if they are not paid by any other organization.

 Guidelines and rates are set out in the board's remuneration policy, available on the plan's website.
 Under the policy, remuneration may be adjusted annually by an amount equal to the cost-of-living adjustment made to pension payments.